The rarely mentioned Cons of DINK Lifestyle

 – Are we endangering our relationship?

 If our husbands regret, they can always have someone younger to bare their kids.
-And that he only regret at age of 48?
-When the last of his friends got married and expecting his tried-really-hard IVF baby?
+What if he only regrets at age of 48?
+When the last of his friends got married and expecting their tried-really-hard IVF baby?

 – It’s not regret, it’s fear of regret